iaminawe/boa-vagrant/README.md

 - https://drupal.org/project/barracuda
 - https://drupal.org/project/octopus

-If you setup the hostmaster remote import module (instructions at bottom) correctly, you can import sites from a remote octopus instance that shares the same useranme as this local one.
+If you setup the hostmaster remote import module (instructions at bottom) correctly, you can import sites from a remote octopus instance that shares the same octopus username as this local one.

 View how this dev/local/staging workflow can work with this screencast https://vimeo.com/76546448